 Atlantis Paradise Island is the world-renowned Caribbean destination in the Bahamas for all ages.
-The resort features a variety of accommodations built around a 141-acre waterscape called Aquaventure.
-This water park contains 18 thrilling water slides, 20 swimming areas, a seven-acre snorkeling lagoon, and more.
-Atlantis also has the world’s largest open-air marine habitat bringing 50,000 marine animals from reef sharks to sea turtles within your reach.
-We’ve put together this list to help your trip to Atlantis be the best it can be.
-These are the Atlantis Bahamas tips you’ll be happy you know before you go.
+The resort features a variety of accommodations built around a 141-acre water park with 18 thrilling water slides, 20 swimming areas, a seven-acre snorkeling lagoon, and more.
+Atlantis also has the world’s largest open-air marine habitat.
+These are the Atlantis Resort Bahamas tips you’ll be happy you know before you go.

 The Atlantis Resort can be overwhelming even before you arrive.
 Making an accommodation choice alone can be a dizzying process.
 There’s the Cove, The Royal Towers, The Reef, The Coral, The Beach and more!
 No to worry, we’ve got you covered with tips, secrets, and tricks to help you navigate Atlantis like a VIP.